Despite what outsiders say, electronic music production is hard.

 - Set MASSIVE goals.
 Read The Magic of Thinking Big for further explanation (most people think small and lower their drive as a result).

-- Make conscious effort to get inspired every day.
+- Make a conscious effort to get inspired every day.
 Listen to new music.
 Watch interviews with other artists.
 Learn from tutorials.

 - Create routines and habits that work even when you don’t want to.